 Want to take Hevo for a spin?
 Sign Up here for a 14-day free trial and experience the feature-rich Hevo.

 An anomaly in the Relational Data Model in RDBMS is something different from the normal state or irregular than usual.
 There are 3 types of Database anomalies identified while designing a Database, listed below.

 Insertion Anomaly occurs when a value tried to insert in a Database throws an error due to the absence of another attribute value.

 If you try to insert marks of the student concerning the name of the student, it will throw an error if the student’s name is not present in the Database.

-Deletion Anomaly occurs when data is automatically deleted or loss of certain data upon deletion of any other data value related to the element.
+Deletion Anomaly occurs when data is automatically deleted, or data loss is caused by the deletion of any other data value related to the element.

 From the Employee table that is related to the department table.
 If the department has one employee working under it and you try to delete the data of this employee from the table then there will be data loss related to the department also which can lead to data inconsistency.